Written by Anke Snoek

 The AAP report on circumcision: Bad science + bad ethics = bad medicine

 For the first time in over a decade, the American Academy of Pediatrics (AAP) has revised its policy position on infant male circumcision.
-They now say that the probabilistic health benefits conferred by the procedure just slightly outweigh the known risks and harms.
-Not enough to come right out and positively recommend circumcision (as some media outlets are erroneously reporting), but just enough to suggest that whenever it is performed—for cultural or religious reasons, or sheer parental preference, as the case may be—it should be covered by government health insurance.
+They now say that the probabilistic health benefits conferred by the procedure outweigh the known risks and harms.
+Not enough to positively recommend circumcision (as some media outlets are erroneously reporting), but just enough to suggest that whenever it is performed—for cultural or religious reasons, or sheer parental preference, as the case may be—it should be covered by government health insurance.

 That turns out to be a very fine line to dance on.
-But fear not: the AAP policy committee comes equipped with tap shoes tightly-laced, and its self-appointed members have shown themselves to be hoofers of the nimblest kind.
-Their position statement is full of equivocations, hedging, and uncertainty; and the longer report upon which it is based is replete with non-sequiturs, self-contradiction, and blatant cherry-picking of essential evidence.
+The AAP position statement is characterized by equivocations, hedging, and uncertainty; and the longer report upon which it is based includes a number of non-sequiturs, instances of self-contradiction, and cherry-picking of essential evidence (see analysis below).

-On the ethics of non-therapeutic circumcision of minors, with a post script on the law
+On the ethics of non-therapeutic circumcision of minors, with a pre-script on the law

 By Brian D. Earp (Follow Brian on Twitter by clicking here.)

-Seattle, 1985.
-I escaped the hospital with my penis intact.
-Lucky for me.
 Routine neonatal circumcision in boys is unethical, unnecessary, and should be made illegal in the United States.
 Or so I argue in this post.

 Yet lawmakers in California, it is now being reported, have introduced a bill with the opposite end in mind.
 They wish to ban legislation that could forbid circumcision-without-consent.
-Read that sentence again.
 What could be going on?